Sleep Apnea and Mental Health: What I Didn’t See Coming

 When CPAP Isn’t Enough on Its Own

 Treating sleep apnea improved my mental health significantly, but I want to be clear that for some people that won’t be the whole answer.
 If depression or anxiety has been present for a long time, or is severe, it may need direct treatment alongside the sleep apnea work.
-Cognitive behavioural therapy is well supported for both depression and anxiety and doesn’t carry the side effect risks of medication.
+Cognitive behavioral therapy is well supported for both depression and anxiety and doesn’t carry the side effect risks of medication.
 CBT specifically for insomnia, sometimes called CBT-I, can also help if sleep problems persist even once the apnea is being treated.

 I’m raising this because the research does show elevated rates of serious psychological distress among people with untreated sleep apnea, and because I think it matters to say plainly that if you’re struggling that much, what you’re experiencing has a physiological component that is treatable, and help exists.